VinCramer/5thEditionCharacterGenerator/README.md

 - Collapsible buttons to display all available options for level features and spells.
 Note that repeated level features such as the Barbarian's Brutal Critical after level 9 are not shown in the current version.
 - Dragonborn subrace can now be chosen or randomized.
 - Ability to spend the Half-Elf's racial stat bonuses, or randomize one or both of them.
+- Selectable skill proficiencies based on class and background.

 # Features that may be added
 - Fixing the JSON files for spells to include the missing spells such as Vicious Mockery and Counterspell.
 - Additional stat generation methods, and the ability to roll for health instead of just taking the average.
-- Skill proficiencies based on class and background.
-After this is done, maybe expertise will be added as well.
+- Expertise for Rogues and Bards.

 # Program layout
 The initial screen upon launch: